dikyardiyanto17/mediasoup-nodejs/README.md

 - You can calculate the number of consumers in your call session and see the max number of users your CPU can handle

 ## Testing
-- When Someone Screen Sharing, new user join, it will enable Screen Share Mode Display (DONE)
+- When Someone Screen Sharing, new user join, it will enable Screen Share Mode Display (&#x2713;)
-- When total user join room more than limited displayed video, new user video wont displayed and consumer get paused (only tested with limited displayed video = 3) (DONE)
+- When total user join room more than limited displayed video, new user video wont displayed and consumer get paused (only tested with limited displayed video = 3) (&#x2713;)
-- When new user join room, and current user is on last page, new user video should be displayed (DONE)
+- When new user join room, and current user is on last page, new user video should be displayed (&#x2713;)
-- When current user is recording, and new user joining, the recorded audio will include new user audio (DONE)
+- When current user is recording, and new user joining, the recorded audio will include new user audio (&#x2713;)
-- When user has weak network, the producer will trying to reconnect first for 8 seconds, if its failed or disconnected it will redirect to lobby (DONE)
+- When user has weak network, the producer will trying to reconnect first for 8 seconds, if its failed or disconnected it will redirect to lobby (&#x2713;)

 ## Question
 - When 100 user hit the join room in the sametime?